dalong0514/readnotes/20200106计算原文/2020166Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-Tensorflow2Ed/2020166Hands-On-Machine-Learning-with-0101.md

 Overfitting happens when the model is too complex relative to the amount and noisiness of the training data.
 The possible solutions are:

-• To simplify the model by selecting one with fewer parameters (e.g., a linear model rather than a high-degree polynomial model), by reducing the number of attributes in the training data or by constraining the model
+• To simplify the model by selecting one with fewer parameters (e.g., a linear model rather than a high-degree polynomial model), by reducing the number of attributes in the training data or by constraining the model.

-• To gather more training data
+• To gather more training data.

-• To reduce the noise in the training data (e.g., fix data errors and remove outliers)
+• To reduce the noise in the training data (e.g., fix data errors and remove outliers).

 Constraining a model to make it simpler and reduce the risk of overfitting is called regularization.
-For example, the linear model we defined earlier has two parameters, θ 0 and θ1 .
-This gives the learning algorithm two degrees of freedom to adapt the model to the training data: it can tweak both the height (θ0 ) and the slope (θ1 ) of the line.
-If we forced θ 1 = 0, the algorithm would have only one degree of freedom and would have a much harder time fitting the data properly: all it could do is move the line up or down to get as close as possible to the training instances, so it would end up around the mean.
+For example, the linear model we defined earlier has two parameters, θ0 and θ1.
+This gives the learning algorithm two degrees of freedom to adapt the model to the training data: it can tweak both the height (θ0) and the slope (θ1) of the line.
+If we forced θ1 = 0, the algorithm would have only one degree of freedom and would have a much harder time fitting the data properly: all it could do is move the line up or down to get as close as possible to the training instances, so it would end up around the mean.
 A very simple model indeed!
 If we allow the algorithm to modify θ1  but we force it to keep it small, then the learning algorithm will effectively have somewhere in between one and two degrees of freedom.
 It will produce a simpler model than with two degrees of freedom, but more complex than with just one.
 You want to find the right balance between fitting the training data perfectly and keeping the model simple enough to ensure that it will generalize well.

 Figure 1-23 shows three models: the dotted line represents the original model that was trained with a few countries missing, the dashed line is our second model trained with all countries, and the solid line is a linear model trained with the same data as the first model but with a regularization constraint.
 You can see that regularization forced the model to have a smaller slope, which fits a bit less the training data that the model was trained on, but actually allows it to generalize better to new examples.